AguaClara/aide_design_specs/index.rst

 .. rubric:: **Notes**

 .. [#pdf_warning] PDF and LaTeX versions may contain visual oddities because it is generated automatically.
-The website is the recommended way to read this textbook. `Please visit our GitHub site <https://github.com/AguaClara/aide_design_specs>`_ to submit an issue, contribute, or comment.
+The website is the recommended way to read this document. `Please visit our GitHub site <https://github.com/AguaClara/aide_design_specs>`_ to submit an issue, contribute, or comment.